Workpay icon

 Most of the world's economy is supported by the activities of corporations and major businesses.
 With billions of dollars transacted daily, reliance on these corporations poses a significant threat to the social welfare of the African population.

-These measures are geared directly or indirectly to control the institutional activities by providing corporation regulations, a code of conduct, and prosecution if the business activities do not comply.
+Misconduct of financial crimes has a broad reach on the African economy, geopolitics, and social landscape, therefore, governments and international policymakers have devised regulations to keep businesses and corporations in check.
+These measures are geared directly or indirectly to control the institutional activities by providing corporation regulations, a code of conduct, and prosecution if the business activities do not adhere to compliance

 Explore the key compliance areas that will benefit African companies in 2024 below.